processone/docs.ejabberd.im/content/developer/ejabberd-api/admin-api.md

 Install Mnesia database from a binary backup file

 The binary backup file is installed as fallback: it will be used to restore the database at the next ejabberd start.
 This means that, after running this command, you have to restart ejabberd.
-This command requires less memory than
+This command requires less memory than [`restore`](/developer/ejabberd-api/admin-api/#restore).
-			'restore'.

 __Arguments:__